arun-u-r/HappyLucky-Cart/README.md

 - User registration and authentication
 - Product listing and details
 - admin side authentication
-- Order placement and tracking
+- Admin can edit both user and product details

 ## Technologies Used